krantos/code-challenge-factorial/README.md

     When the calculator load is complete
     Then I see 'Factorial!' in the title

+  Scenario: The calculator has an available input field
+      When the calculator load is complete
-    Scenario: The calculator has an available input Then I should have a place to enter a number
+      Then I should have a place to enter a number

   Scenario Outline: The calculator presents the UI elements